Bloom Preparation for Adulthood (Hillsborough)

 Key Units

-This pathway is split into a number of programmes.
-When you apply for this pathway, please indicate which programme you are most interested in studying.
-Our Inclusion Team will decide which programme within the pathway is most suitable for you after discussions at an interview.
+Bloom: Preparation for Adulthood is split into a number of programmes.
+When you apply for to Bloom: Preparation for Adulthood, please indicate which programme you are most interested in studying.
+Our team will decide which programme within the pathway is most suitable for you after discussions at an interview.
 This will be based on your entry requirements, support need and targets for future outcomes.

 An overview of each programme is detailed below or you can click below to download information about each individual programme: